vaproloff/universalThermostat/README.md

 - supports `heat_cool` mode with separate temperature cooling and heating setpoints
 - supports templates for configurable parameters
 - supports presets with flexible parameters
+- supports multiple windows openings (or other devices that should prevent heater/cooler working) with individual timers and inversions

 ### Supported domains and modes for heaters and coolers: